Free Calorie & BMI Calculator

 Why has my weight loss stalled?

-Three usual suspects: (1) your TDEE has dropped because you're smaller — recalculate; (2) you've started eating slightly more without noticing — re-tighten tracking for a week; (3) water retention is masking real fat loss, especially around stress, training or menstrual cycles — judge by the weekly average over 2–3 weeks, not single days.
+Three usual suspects: (1) your TDEE has dropped because you're smaller — recalculate; (2) you've started eating slightly more without noticing — re-tighten tracking for a week; (3) water retention is masking real fat loss.
+Judge by the weekly average over 2–3 weeks, not single days.